 - Make decisions out of guilt or being “nice.”

 Power-monger Pluto has a bit of Napoleon Syndrome.
 The dwarf planet rules banks and government, and also governs secretive Scorpio.
-When Pluto stations direct, there could be:
+When Pluto stations direct or during its pre-retrograde shadow, there could be:

 - Intense jealousy and possessiveness.